 a.
 In the event that races are running ahead of time and with the approval of the Race Committee Chair, the Starter may start the race early by saying 'I propose to start this race early.
 If you would prefer to wait until race time, please indicate'.
-If all crews agree, the starter shall call 'Two minutes' and proceed with the start procedure given in 7-3-4b.
+If all crews agree, the starter shall call 'Two minutes' (except when its omission has been approved as at 7-3-1c) and proceed with the start procedure given in 7-3-4b.